How to Wax Tile Floors: Everything You Need to Know

 Vitrified Tiles

-Vitrified tiles are made from a mixture of clay, silica, quartz, and feldspar that is heated at very high temperatures to create a glass-like surface.
+These tiles consist of a clay, silica, quartz, and feldspar mixture heated at high temperatures to achieve the vitreous effect (a glass-like, non-porous finish) on the surface.

 Not every type of tile floor should be waxed